mrismanaziz/Reforestation/README.md

-## Dad, can you put my shoes on?
-I don't think they'll fit me.
+## What did celery say when he broke up with his girlfriend?
+She wasn't right for me, so I really don't carrot all.